PROF. SONIA LASHER-TRAPP

 CECILLE VILLANUEVA, PH.D 2014

-Cecille is currently employed in the National Weather Service in Puerto Rico.
+Cecille is currently employed by the National Weather Service in Puerto Rico.

 ALEXANDRIA JOHNSON, PH.D 2014

-Alex is currently an Assistant Professor of Practice and Research in the Department of Earth, Atmospheric, and Planetary Sciences at Purdue University.
+Alex is currently a tenure-track Assistant Professor in the Department of Earth, Atmospheric, and Planetary Sciences at Purdue University.

 KATHLEEN QUARDOKUS, M.S.
 2010, (PH.D WESTERN MICHIGAN UNIV.
 2014)